 by Jason Martinez

-The 2016-17 MLB Offseason has arrived!
-This will be my 10th offseason of organizing and updating rosters/depth charts at MLBDepthCharts/Roster Resource and the first as part of the Trade Rumors Family.
+The 2017-18 MLB Offseason has arrived!
+This is my 11th offseason of organizing and updating rosters/depth charts at Roster Resource (formerly known as MLBDepthCharts).

 Our MLB Depth Charts are now in offseason mode, meaning that all free agents have been removed and a projected 25-man roster is displayed at the top of each team page.
 As roster moves occur and news is reported, these projections are updated almost immediately.
 Since offseason moves do not become official right away, I use my best judgement to decide when a free agent signing or trade will be reflected on the site.
 There have been a few occasions over the years when I had to “undo” a reported move (i.e. Dexter Fowler signs with Orioles on Feburary 23, 2016 and Dexter Fowler re-signs with Cubs on February 25, 2016 ).
 For the most part, a roster move is a done deal once enough credible reporters confirm it.

 Below the 25-man roster projection is the “Minor Leaguers You Should Know” section.
-The purpose of this section is to identify players who are moving up the ladder to the Major Leagues and those who are no longer making progress towards a big league promotion.
+The purpose of this section is to identify players who are moving up the ladder to the Major Leagues.
+Once I determine that a player is no longer making progress, I remove them from the list.